FACTS ABOUT ALLERGIC ITCH IN DOGS

 TREAT YOUR DOG’S ALLERGIC ITCH

-If you’re ready to take charge of your dog’s allergic itch, ask your vet if one of these prescription treatments is right for you and your dog:
+If you’re ready to relieve your dog’s itch, ask your vet if one of these prescription treatments is right for you and your dog: